digitalbiblesociety/dbp-reader/README.md

     via the implementation of [React Native](https://facebook.github.io/react-native/)
   - The Reader will contain components to be re-used for a few partners like gideons
   - The Reader will contain components for bible dictionaries for study and research

+## Contributing
+If You are looking to get started contributing and are trying to understand how it all works start with app.js in the pages folder.